centau/vide/docs/tut/crash-course/5-effect.md

 -- "count: 1" printed
 ```

-The callback given to `effect()` is ran immediately in a *reactive scope*.
-Any
-source read from inside a reactive scope will be tracked, so when any of those
+Any source read inside an effect is tracked and will rerun the effect when
-sources update, the effect will be reran too.
+that source is updated.

-Reactive scopes also track derived sources, it doesn't matter how deeply nested
+Derived sources are also tracked, it doesn't matter how deeply nested
 inside a function a source is.

 ```lua